XENONnT/alea/alea/submitters/README.md

 - `request_cpus`: number of CPUs for each job.
 The default 1 should be good.
 - `request_memory`: requested memory for each job in unit of MB.
 Please don't put a number larger than what you need, because it will significantly reduce our available slots.
 - `request_disk`: requested disk for each job in unit of KB.
 Please don't put a number larger than what you need, because it will significantly reduce our available slots.
+- `combine_disk`: requested disk for combine job in unit of KB.
+In most cases 20GB is enough.
 - `dagman_maxidle`: maximum of jobs allowed to be idle.
 The default 100000 is good for most cases.
 - `dagman_retry`: number of automatic retry for each job when failure happen for whatever reason.
 Note that everytime it retries, we will have new resources requirement `n_retry * request_memory` and `n_retry * request_disk` to get rid of failure due to resource shortage.
 - `dagman_maxjobs`: maximum of jobs allowed to be running.
 The default 100000 is good for most cases.
 - `pegasus_transfer_threads`: number of threads for transfering handled by `Pegasus`.
 The default 4 is good so in most cases you want to keep it.
+- `max_jobs_to_combine`: number of toymc job to combine when concluding,
 - `singularity_image`: the jobs will be running in this singularity image.
 - `wf_id`: name of user's choice for this workflow.
 If not specified it will put the datetime as `wf_id`.